dcsil/VChart/product_research/ux_research.md

 - Prefers a manual save option for voice-recorded entries to ensure they are saved.
 - Suggests removing the logout button from every screen to discourage app exits.
 - Recommends adding account settings/preferences for user customization.
+- Recommends adding a side bar/menu on home page for future iterations.

 ### Shaveena Jeyaraj
 - Notes that the login screen shouldn't need a "forgot password" option, as accounts are typically handled by IT.